makersacademy/bowling-challenge/README.md

 ### Approach

 First of all I made a diagram to understand how the function had to communicate, what 'methods' they should have.
-Then following the TDD i started to create the first launch method which generate a score and then started making an interface using html and JQuery.
+Then following the TDD i started to create the necessary functions.
+--
+In the second week following the TDD i've implemented the strike roll and removed some unnecessary variable (like the turn system) and update the interface to let it work at least with the spare rules.

 ## How to use it

 Clone the repo
-Go in the Jquery file, and in the line 7 and 12 you can choose how much u want the score will be for each throw.
-(we where not supposed to make it random)
+Go in the main folder with your terminal
 Then run the index.html file placed in the views folder.
 Enjoy!